What Is the NANDA Nursing Diagnosis List?

 What Is a NANDA Nursing Diagnosis?

-These are different from medical diagnoses, which help guide treatment by identifying diseases and conditions based on symptoms and testing.
+Nursing diagnoses are separate from medical diagnoses, which help guide treatment by identifying diseases and conditions based on symptoms and testing.
 Medical diagnoses focus on illness and disease, while nursing diagnoses focus on the patient.

 The NANDA nursing diagnosis list is a database of nursing diagnoses that can be used as part of the nursing process.
 Updated every few years, NANDA nursing diagnoses fall into one of these categories: